mehdisbys/megaprof/readme.md

 ### TODO

 - [x] Have a summary of the search parameters at the top to results page
-	- need variables from the backend, template string is been implemented

 - [x] Have 2 search fields : subjects and location
 - [x] Have a slider to select the radius
 - [x] Remove blue breadcrumbs
 - [x] Fix link to individual advert page
 - [x] Sorting drop down : by date, by price, by radius
+- [x] Fixing price layout
+- [x] Layout the adverts
+- [ ] Need variables from the backend, for search summary
 - [ ] Link location form field to google maps
 - [ ] Pagination (backend)

-- [x] Fixing price layout

-- [ ] Layout the adverts

 - [ ] Apply styling to single page advert
+- [ ] Second tab on dashboard after login needs a bit of magic
+- [ ] Have a simpler front page
+- [ ] Backend to provide featured/latest teachers
+- [ ] Backend to provide, "Nos anciens élèves évaluent leurs professeurs" comments data
+- [ ] "Trouvez votre professeur" button to link to search form page '/annonces'

 ### NOTE: